 Floor-to-ceiling sliding glass doors play an important role in the Ridge Mountain residence, as a gateway between the home’s great room and its outdoor space.
 When they are closed, the inhabitant is able to enjoy the views from inside the home.
 When open, the patio essentially becomes an extension of their interior space.

-At the same time, large glass windows are leveraged throughout the home in order to frame views for the inhabitants while also introducing unexpected richness and texture.
+At the same time, large glass windows are placed throughout the home in order to frame views for the inhabitants while also introducing unexpected richness and texture.
 For example, in the photos below you can see how windows allow the home to capture sunlight, which interacts with the stairwell in order to create interesting and beautiful visual effects.

 The living room, kitchen, and dining area of the home are situated in an L-shaped floor plan, with the kitchen acting as a pivot point for the entire space.
 In both the living area and dining area, however, floor-to-ceiling sliding glass doors can be opened to essentially dissolve away this barrier.